ayonli/jsext/README.md

 }>;
 ```

-Runs a task in the `script` in a worker thread that can be aborted during runtime.
+Runs a `script` in a worker thread that can be aborted during runtime.

-In Node.js, the `script` can be either a CommonJS module or an ES module, and is relative to
+In Node.js or Bun, the `script` can be either a CommonJS module or an ES module, and is relative to
 the current working directory if not absolute.

 In browser or Deno, the `script` can only be an ES module, and is relative to the current URL